-Democrats pressure resistant Republicans to join push to oust Trump
+Democrats try to persuade reluctant Republicans to join push to remove Trump

 So far, the House impeachment managers’ presentation appears to have had little impact on the Senate’s deep partisan split.

 “I didn’t hear anything new, at all,” said Republican Senator John Barrasso.
-He repeated Republican criticism that Democrats are pursuing a politically-driven effort to oust Trump from office before the November presidential election.
+He accused Democrats of pursuing a politically driven effort to oust Trump.

-But Democratic Senator Chris Van Hollen said: “Anyone following this testimony will see that the truth is right there in plain sight.
+Democratic Senator Chris Van Hollen said: “Anyone following this testimony will see that the truth is right there in plain sight.
 It’s very clear that President Trump used all the agencies of the federal government to pursue his scheme.”

-Senator John Kennedy, a Republican close to Trump, was listening to what he called Schiff’s “eloquent” presentation.
+Senator John Kennedy, a Republican close to Trump, was listening to what he called Schiff’s eloquent presentation.

 “Most if not all senators are hearing the prosecution and the case of the defense for the first time,” Kennedy said, adding that most senators had not read a transcript of the proceedings from the House impeachment investigation.

-“Senators, because they’ve been busy being senators, have not heard the case.”
+“Senators, because they’ve been busy being senators, have not heard the case,” he said.

 Trump, who arrived back in Washington on Wednesday night from the World Economic Forum in Davos, Switzerland, condemned the proceedings as “unfair & corrupt” in a Twitter post on Thursday.

-A Reuters-Ipsos poll released on Wednesday found a bipartisan majority of Americans want to see new witnesses testify in the impeachment trial.
+A Reuters/Ipsos poll released on Wednesday found 72% of Americans - including 84% of Democrats and 69% of Republicans - want to see new witnesses testify in the impeachment trial.

-Trump barred administration officials, including Secretary of State Mike Pompeo and former national security adviser John Bolton, from testifying in the House investigation and withheld documents sought by lawmakers.
+Trump directed current and former administration officials, including Secretary of State Mike Pompeo and former national security adviser John Bolton, not to testify or provide documents in the House investigation.

-Reporting by Steve Holland, Patricia Zengerle, Susan Cornwell, David Morgan Richard Cowan, Doina Chiacu; Editing by Scott Malone, Peter Cooney and Paul Simao
+Reporting by Steve Holland, Patricia Zengerle, Susan Cornwell, David Morgan Richard Cowan, Doina Chiacu; Writing by Steve Holland and Will Dunham; Editing by Scott Malone, Peter Cooney and Paul Simao